bitfocus/companion-module-disguise-osc/companion/HELP.md

-## disguise OSC
+## Disguise OSC

 This module provides default OSC controls to the d3/disguise server.
 Setup OSC transport within d3/disguise.

-:warning: Full functionality is only available if the disguise is configured to _always send_ osc feedback
+Warning: Full functionality is only available if the disguise is configured to _always send_ osc feedback

 **ACTIONS**